 There are many myths about the longevity of koi.
 Some rumors place the oldest koi around 250 years old!
 Although this is not substantiated, koi are certainly built to live a very long time.
+Learn how long koi live and plan for their entire lives in your pond.

 Depending on their lineage and breeding practices, most koi can be expected to live 40-60 years easily.
 Our service has only occasionally seen a fish 30 years or older.
 Do you want to know the most common cause of death in older fish?
 The owner leaves the hose on, causing a chlorine toxicity and killing their fish, usually starting with the largest, and typically, oldest fish.